Borrow Credit Scores

 Credit scores range from 300 to 850.
 Here’s how your score is calculated, where to get a free score and tips on managing your credit.

-Your credit score is like a bonsai tree: It requires careful tending and thoughtful behavior over time to produce the best results.
+How is your credit score calculated?
+Think of it like a bonsai tree: It requires careful tending and thoughtful behavior over time to produce the best results.
 Take good care with your credit — pay your bills on time and be a responsible borrower — and your credit score will help you qualify for the best terms on credit cards and bank loans.

 Although lenders are prohibited from making decisions based on a customer’s gender or marital status, it wasn’t always that way.
 Before the Equal Credit Opportunity Act of 1974, women were required to have a male cosigner on loans.
 Banks were also free to charge us higher interest rates or require us to put down larger down payments than men to get a loan.